kontent-ai-presales-engineering/custom-element-hubspot/README.md

 The function is needed to load forms from hubspot and avoid passing the Hubspot access key to the FE application.
 You can find the function here `netlify/functions/load-available-forms.mts`.

+# Deployment

+The custom element uses a netlify function so deploying to Netlify is the easiest option.
+If you need to deploy to a different cloud provider, you'll need to adjust the function at `netlify/functions/load-available-forms.mts`.

+Remember to set the **`HUBSPOT_ACCESS_KEY`** environment variable for the function to work properly.